Belinda Stronach: Other ventures

-On June 23, 2007, the Toronto Star reported that Stronach had been diagnosed with ductal carcinoma in situ, a form of breast cancer, in April 2007, and had undergone a mastectomy on June 19 in an undisclosed Toronto hospital.

-According to a September 14, 2007, article from CTV News, Stronach travelled to the United States for breast cancer surgery in June 2007.
-Stronach raised over a million dollars in funds for the Belinda Stronach Chair in Breast Cancer Reconstructive Surgery, at the University of Toronto, following her own breast surgery.
+Lawsuits

+On October 2018, Stronach's parents filed a CAN$520 million lawsuit in Ontario Superior Court against her, Stronach's children, and Alon Ossip, former CEO of The Stronach Group.
+The lawsuit alleged that the defendants "mismanaged the family's chief assets and trust funds while forcing her father out of control of the fortune he created"; additionally alleging that Stronach plotted with Ossip in "a series of covert and unlawful actions...that have been contrary to the best interests of, and to the overwhelming detriment of, other members of the Stronach family."

+She filed a CAN$33 million counter-suit in January 2019, denying the alleged mismanagement and claiming she was protecting the family's funds from her father's investments in "idiosyncratic and often unprofitable projects".

+Both suits were settled by August 2020, divvying up the contested holdings.
+She retained full control of The Stronach Group and related assets.
+Her parents gained sole control of the remaining agricultural related businesses.

 Political career

-Early political career

 In the 2000 Canadian Alliance leadership election, she supported Preston Manning.
 In his memoir Think Big, Manning recalls Stronach at his second-ballot campaign launch in Toronto delivering "a substantive introduction in which she clearly explained why she wanted the Alliance and my candidacy to succeed", and he later thanked her for "unflagging support" in that campaign.

-Magna Budget

-In 2003, Ontario Premier Ernie Eves had his Minister of Finance, Janet Ecker present the government's budget at a televised press conference at Magna's headquarters rather than before the Legislative Assembly of Ontario, as was the tradition.
+In 2003, Ontario Premier Ernie Eves had his Minister of Finance, Janet Ecker, present the government's budget at a televised press conference at Magna's headquarters rather than before the Legislative Assembly of Ontario, as was the tradition.
 The "Magna Budget" resulted in accusations that the government was trying to avoid the scrutiny of the legislature and was flouting centuries of parliamentary tradition in favour of a PR stunt.
 Furthermore, the expense of this move was condemned as a waste of money considering that the legislative chamber was already equipped with video equipment for televised coverage.
-Speaker Gary Carr, himself a Tory, ruled that by not presenting the budget before the legislature, the Eves government was prima facie in contempt of the legislature—a ruling that was later overturned by the full chamber.
+Speaker Gary Carr ruled that by not presenting the budget before the legislature, the Eves government was prima facie in contempt of the legislature—a ruling that was later overturned by the full chamber.
 The episode was a factor in the Tories' defeat in the provincial election held later that year.